The average salary for a President is $149,606.

 Tell us about your job and pay factors like skills and education Find your market worth with a report tailored to you Negotiate your pay with confidence

 The president of an organization is the top executive responsible for strategic vision and planning.
 The president provides leadership, holding the organization accountable to stakeholders and its own policies, presenting the appropriate image to the public, and directing the short- and long-range goals of the company.
 Presidents oversee all types and sizes of organizations with different corporate structures in all industries, and, thus, the specific duties and responsibilities will vary.
 The p…Read more

-Manage and oversee all operations and aspects of a business.
+- Manage and oversee all operations and aspects of a business.

 Popular Employer Salaries for President

 The top respondents for the job title President are from the companies Self-Employed, Wellons Enterprises, Inc. and Abc Corp..
 Reported salaries are highest at Goodwill SOLAC where the average pay is $221,999.
 Other companies that offer high salaries for this role include Emerson Electric Co and U.S. Pioneer, earning around $205,000 and $165,000, respectively.
 Universal Packaging pays the lowest at around $67,407.
 Self-Employed and Wellons Enterprises, Inc. also pay on the lower end of the scale, paying $72,500 and $91,334, respectively.